aritzLizoain/CNN-Image-Segmentation/README.md

 Then the weights are normalized to the number of classes.
 These weights are used by the model in the [weighted_categorical_crossentropy loss function](https://github.com/aritzLizoain/Image-segmentation/blob/2bd248e3c63bdad6823edbf883343b6f84f4536e/models.py#L29).

--**Caution**: make sure the path is correct.
+* **Caution**: make sure the path is correct.
 If it is not, it will not be able to load any data.

 ### models.py